vmware-archive/DEPRECTATED-docs-pcf-security/pcf-infrastructure/api-cert-rotation.html.erb.md

 ###<a id='rotate-with-curl'></a> Rotating Expiring Certificates

-1. Use `curl` to make an API call to regenerate all non-configurable certificates and apply the new CA to your existing Ops Manager Director:
+1. Use `curl` to make an API call to regenerate all non-configurable certificates and apply the new CA to your existing BOSH Director:
 <pre class="terminal">
   $ curl "http<span>s</span>://OPS-MAN-FQDN/api/v0/certificate_authorities/active/regenerate" \
         -X POST \